CristinaRacovita/pedal-pals/README.md

 # Pedal Pals

 To run this application in a local Kubernetes cluster you need to have installed Docker and Minikube.
+A description of this cluster is presented in the section 3.6 of our report.
 To get the application up and running follow the steps below:

 1. Start Docker